Dr Adam Rogers

 Rogers, A. 2008.
 Religious place and its interaction with urbanization in the Roman era.
 Journal of Social Archaeology 8.1: 37–62.

-Rogers, A. in preparation.
+Rogers, A. 2015.
 Indigenous communities under Rome.
 In C. Haselgrove, P.S.
 Wells and K. Rebay-Salisbury (eds.)
 Oxford Handbook of the European Iron Age.
 Oxford: Oxford University Press.

-Rogers, A. in preparation.
+Rogers, A. 2015.
 The Development of Towns.
 In M. Millett, A. Moore and L. Revell (eds.)
 Oxford Handbook of Roman Britain.
 Oxford: Oxford University Press.

-Rogers, A. in preparation.
+Rogers, A. forthcoming.
 30 entries in the Oxford Dictionary of Late Antiquity.
 Oxford: Oxford University Press.

-Rogers, A. in press.
-5 entries in the Wiley-Blackwell Encyclopedia of Ancient History (on the Roman cities at London, Gloucester, Caerwent, St Albans and Colchester).
+Rogers, A. 2012.
+Five entries in the Wiley-Blackwell Encyclopedia of Ancient History (on the Roman cities at London, Gloucester, Caerwent, St Albans and Colchester).

 Rogers, A. 2011.
 Exploring late Iron Age settlement in Britain and the near Continent: Reading Edward Gibbon’s The Decline and Fall of the Roman Empire and examining the significance of landscape, place, and water in settlement studies.
 In T. Moore and X.-L. Armada (eds.)
 Atlantic Europe in the first millennium BC: Crossing the divide.
 Oxford: Oxford University Press.
 Pp. 638-55.